doov-org/doov/docs/README_dsl_java_one.md

 ## Status

-TO SUBMIT
+SUBMITED

 # Hands-On-Labs

 # Getting Started with custom DSLs using the dOOv framework

 Have you heard a lot about the advantages of DSLs but don't know where to start?
-During this 2-hour session, we will be modernizing a legacy e-Commerce application, which has validation rules with BeanValidation and implements business logic and mapping code with plain old Java.
-Using the dOOv framework, attendees will generate a Java-based DSL and migrate incrementally the business logic and mapping code of the existing application.
-First, attendees will use dOOv to rewrite BeanValidation rules and discover the benefits of a strongly-typed fluent API to express validation constraints of a model.
-Then we will review these rules in natural language to ensure their governance.
-We will then grow this catalogue of rules by fully rewriting the business logic of the application with the DSL approach.
-The mapping code is also migrated to ensure the compliance of the exchanges with business partners.
-Finally, we will evaluate the performance and gains in flexibility.
+In this session, we will be modernizing an e-Commerce application, which has validation rules with BeanValidation and implements business logic and mapping code with plain old Java.
+Using dOOv, attendees will generate a Java-based DSL and migrate incrementally the logic and mapping code of the application.
+First, attendees will use dOOv to rewrite BeanValidation rules and discover the benefits of a strongly-typed fluent API to express constraints of a model.
+Then we will migrate the application logic and the mapping code to ensure the compliance and governance of the partner exchanges.
+Finally, we will evaluate the performance and flexibility gains.

 ## Status

-TO SUBMIT
+SUBMITED